 - Codey Olsen, Graduate Student.
 Nuclear.
 09/01/2019 - present.

 - Jesse Snow, Graduate Student.
 Nuclear.
 05/01/2019 - present.

 - Ryan Godin, Undergraduate Student.
 05/01/2019 - 05/01/2020.

 - Teancum Quist, Graduate Student.
 Nuclear.
 01/01/2019 - present.
 Awards/Scholarships/Stipends: NRC fellowship (Stipend).

 - Advanced analog to digitization equipment.
 Access to UU TRIGA Reactor.
 Neutron/gamma-ray/electron/alpha-particle sources.
 Low background pre-WWII steel enclosure.
 Lower flux X-ray machine.
-Probe station (with radioactive material capability).
+Probe station (with radioactive material and x-ray machine capability).
 Fast timing electronics and oscilloscopes.
 Detector/electronics development lab.
 Contact: email@example.com .